 Recently at our Slide Design training, a participant asked us if there is a fast and easy way to make puzzles in PowerPoint.

 Well basically, it’s pretty simple.
 During training, it took me 2-3 minutes to show how to prepare the puzzle yourself.
-Here is a step-by-step instruction how to create such puzzle diagram.
+Here is a step-by-step instruction on how to create such a puzzle diagram.

 How can you use puzzles in a presentation?

 Therefore, puzzles are a good metaphor to illustrate different business ideas in a presentation, for example, synergy, teamwork, “big picture” or complexity.
-You can also show missing element or timeline, formed with jigsaw puzzles.
+You can also show missing elements or timelines, formed with jigsaw puzzles.

 If you are interested in visualizing concepts in presentations,